-The Willo is a one day event celebrating the life of mountain bike champion James Williamson, who died in March 2010 at the age of 26.
-James was a top-level XCO and XCM rider.
+The Willo Marathon is a one day event celebrating the life of mountain bike champion James Williamson, who died in his sleep from an undiagnosed heart condition in March 2010 whilst competing in an international MTB stage race.
+James was 26 years old and will always be remembered as a top-level XCO and XCM rider.
 He was passionate about the sport in every way, as well as being an Australian and World 24 hour champion.

-This is a race unlike any other.
-It is one of the top mountain bike marathons on the Australian cycling racing calendars and an annual reminder to all riders of the joys of mountain biking as well as the impact James had on the sport.
-The Willo was set up in honour of James by his aunt Meg Patey and is now managed by Rocky Trail Entertainment under her patronage.
+The Willo has established itself as one of the top mountain bike marathons on the Australian cycling racing calendars and it has become an annual reminder to all riders of the joys of mountain biking as well as the impact James had on the sport.

 “We just wanted to do something to continue his energy and spirit, so we started this event.
 It’s been quite a lot of work, but I really enjoyed it – it’s time for me to step back and I really look forward to continue being a part of the race as a patron and rider.
 With Juliane and Martin and their team I have found good people who will take this event into its next decade and keep James’ legacy going.”Meg Patey